crossplane/crossplane/docs/workflow/argocd.md

 resource.
 These resources do not support dynamic provisioning and do not have tiers appropriate for only development or only production.
 Therefore, they are being statically provisioned and can be referenced by either the `dev` or `prod` versions of the resource classes created.
+However, in a production scenario, it may be desirable to deploy separate network resources for each environment.

 If you would like to enable provisioning resources on AWS as well, follow the same steps to set up an ArgoCD application that is pointed at the [AWS